Newsletter provides actions and filters to third party plugins and themes so they can extend it with new features and integrations.

 add_filter("newsletter_profile_url", "my_filter_newsletter_profile_url", 10, 2); function my_filter_newsletter_profile_url($url, $user) { return $url . '¶m=value'; }

-This filter receives in input a subscriber as object and it can be changed just before it is used to compose the final message.
-For example the user can be enriched with data from another system (like a different name).
+This filter receives in input a subscriber as an object and it can be changed just before it is used to compose the final message.
+For example, the user can be enriched with data from another system (like a different name).
 Changes to the user are NOT stored.

 A true/false filter to totally disable the Newsletter CSS added to the blog public side.
 Newsletter CSS can be disabled even from the main settings (so maybe this filter will be removed).